 After you decide who your audience is, you should also consider the cost associated with your ideal platform.
 Some ads are going to be much more expensive than others and you need to decide on your budget before you decide where you want to spend your money.
 Each advertising platform will offer varying packages for ads depending on your needs – you should reach out to the specific platform you’re interested in and get a personalized quote.

-After you know your audience and your cost, you should be able to choose the best platform for your advertisement.
+After you know your audience and your cost, and the sales stage you should be able to choose the best platform for your advertisement.

 Now that you have all of the information you need to start advertising your property, we encourage you to experiment with different platforms and mediums.
 This will help you decide what works best for your property.